MHersche/eegnet-based-embedded-bci/README.md

 ```
 Make sure to activate the environment before running any code.

+If get a batchnormalization error when running the code, follow the instructions by gurjar112 [here](https://github.com/keras-team/keras/issues/10648).
+This is a keras 2.2.4 related problem.

 #### Download Physionet Dataset
 EEGNet:
 Download the `.edf` files of the Physionet EEG Motor Movement/Imagery Dataset [here](https://physionet.org/content/eegmmidb/1.0.0/), unpack it, and put into the folder `dataset/`